johannesjh/favagtk/README.md

 ## Getting Started

-The easiest way to start using Fava GTK is to download and install the flatpak application package from the Fava GTK releases on Github, as detailed in the following.
+The easiest way to start using Fava GTK is to download and install a flatpak application package from the [releases on Github](https://github.com/johannesjh/fava-gtk/releases), as detailed in the following.

 ### System Requirements

-Fava GTK has been developed and tested on Linux with GNOME 3.38.
+Fava GTK has been developed and tested on Linux with GNOME 40.
 Other operating systems and desktop environments may or may not work. [flatpak](https://flatpak.org/) is needed to install and run the flatpak package.

 ### Installation